hasura/ndc-prometheus/README.md

 - `_eq`: instant query at the exact timestamp.
 - `_gt` < `_lt`: range query.

-The range query mode is default If none of the timestamp operators is set.
+The range query mode is the default if none of the timestamp operators is set.

 The `timestamp` and `value` fields are the result of the instant query.
 If the request is a range query, `timestamp` and `value` are picked as the last item of the `values` series.

 #### Common arguments

 - `step`: the query resolution step width in duration format or float number of seconds.
 The step should be explicitly set for range queries.
-Even though the connector can estimate the approximate step width the result may be empty due to too far interval.
+Even though the connector can estimate the approximate step width, the result may be empty due to too large an interval.
 - `offset`: the offset modifier allows changing the time offset for individual instant and range vectors in a query.
 - `timeout`: the evaluation timeout of the request.
 - `fn`: the array of composable PromQL functions.